nodestream-proj/.github/profile/README.md

 # Nodestream
-> Nodestream is a declarative framework for Building, Maintaining, and Anaylzing Data in a Graph Database.
+> Nodestream is a declarative framework for Building, Maintaining, and Analyzing Data in a Graph Database.

 ## 🙋‍♀️ A short introduction
 `nodestream-proj` is a all about faciliating the power of Graph Databases.